pac4j/pac4j/documentation/blog/jee_pac4j_vs_pac4j_jee.md

 On the other hand, you want to use `pac4j` in your development framework and the `pac4j-XXX` dependencies are not sufficient for that.
 You need to implement `pac4j` for your framework.

-For example, there is a `play-pac4j` library (hostead at: *https://github.com/pac4j/play-pac4j*) which adapts/implements `pac4j` for the Play framework v2.
+For example, there is a `play-pac4j` library (hosted at: *https://github.com/pac4j/play-pac4j*) which adapts/implements `pac4j` for the Play framework v2.
 In this library, there are a `PlayWebContext`, a `SecurityAction` using the `DefaultSecurityLogic`, ...

 The `YYY-pac4j` libraries are the [implementations](/implementations.html) of `pac4j` for various environments: Play, Spring Web, Shiro, Ratpack, Vert.x, ... and especially JEE.

-In the `jee-pac4j` library (hostead at: *https://github.com/pac4j/jee-pac4j*), there is a `SecurityFilter` which is a simple JEE filter using the `DefaultSecurityLogic`.
+In the `jee-pac4j` library (hosted at: *https://github.com/pac4j/jee-pac4j*), there is a `SecurityFilter` which is a simple JEE filter using the `DefaultSecurityLogic`.
 You could also expect to find a `JEEContext` which is the local implementation of the abstracted `WebContext`, but in fact, this component is not located in the `jee-pac4j` library.
-**As several development environnements are JEE based (like Spring, SparkJava, Shiro, JEE), the core JEE components were in the `pac4j-core` dependency.
+**As several development environments are JEE based (like Spring, SparkJava, Shiro, JEE), the core JEE components were in the `pac4j-core` dependency.
 They are now in the `pac4j-jee` dependency.**

 This way, things are cleaner: **any non-JEE-based implementation must pull `pac4j-core` while any JEE-based implementation must pull `pac4j-jee`.**